colinccook/me/Guides/SharingTypescriptBetweenServerAndClient.md

 ## Step 3: Using webpack compile client TS into JS

-We are serving static JavaScript files in dist-client.
+We are serving static JavaScript files in dist/client.
 We can use WebPack to turn our client TS files and replace client.js with our own code.

 - npm install webpack webpack-cli --save-dev
 - npm install --save-dev ts-loader